swcarpentry/website/_posts/2016/03/2016-03-10-instructor-debriefing-round-04-05.md

 ## New lesson materials

 - **Data Carpentry Genomics Lesson.** Greg Wilson recently sent out an email about updating the lesson maintainer roles for Software Carpentry to jump-start finalizing the Ecology and Genomic lessons.
-These aren't final yet, but the [Iowa State University instructors](http://qingpeng.github.io/2016-02-22-isu/) spend about 12 hours putting together a genomic lesson.
+These aren't final yet, but the [Iowa State University instructors](http://qingpeng.github.io/2016-02-22-isu/) spent about considerable time putting together a genomic lesson.
 You can view the Git repository with their lessons [here](https://github.com/qingpeng/2016-02-22-isu/tree/gh-pages/lessons).

 - **Defensive Programming with Python.** On Day 2 of the [University of Pennsylvania workshop](http://maneesha.github.io/2016-02-22-upenn/), Byron adapted the Python materials to teach defensive programing, testing, and other tools that were applicable to the audience and could be incorporated immediately into the learner's research programs.
 Rayna encouraged Byron to contribute with the new [Python Novice Gapminder](https://github.com/swcarpentry/python-novice-gapminder/blob/gh-pages/index.md) lesson.